Skip to main content

 The objectives of Optimised Retrofit Programme are as follows:

-1. 1.
-To support social landlords to align with the ‘Affordable Warmth and Decarbonisation’, elements of Welsh Housing Quality Standard 2023 as the Welsh Government and social landlords work towards establishing a new standard.
+1. To support social landlords to develop a strategy to align with the ‘Affordable Warmth and Decarbonisation’, elements of Welsh Housing Quality Standard 2023 as the Welsh Government and social landlords work towards establishing a new standard.

 2. To support social landlords to approach the decarbonisation of homes enabling underpinning factors to be addressed such as skills, procurement, finance models and material selections.

-3. To support social landlords to embrace a test and learn approach to decarbonising homes, adopting a risk appetite which matches the innovative and entrepreneurial activity required to decarbonise effectively and efficiently.
+3. To support social landlords to innovate in their approach to measure in the decarbonising of their housing stock homes, adopting a risk appetite which matches the innovative and entrepreneurial activity required to decarbonise effectively and efficiently.

 4. To support the development of appropriate approaches to decarbonising the private rented and owner occupier sectors.